Conversation Design Best Practices

 2. Is the tone of voice consistent throughout?

-4. How might the tone of voice shift with different topics?
+4. Does the tone of voice shift appropriately with changing between different topics (e.g., from friendly greeting to sensitive data collection)?

 😊 Persona